 - Group fitness class

-Next create a plan for when you will exercise.
 For many individuals, exercising first thing in the morning feels best while others find it more therapeutic to complete later in the day.
 Specify how many days each week you plan to exercise in the beginning.
 Consider your schedule and be clear about how much time you wish to devote to this new activity each week.
 Having a well thought out and realistic plan provides a roadmap that enables you to make movement a priority and to stay focused on the benefits that are most important to you.

 Now it is time to put your plan in to action.
 Practice self-compassion as you begin.
 Movement may seem different than before and it may take time to master.
 Allow yourself space to feel comfortable and confident and reflect on how moving more makes you feel.